baasbox/docs/source/index.md

 Updates details about the logged in user.

-The body payload to send has the following form:
+The body payload to be sent has the following form:

 ```{
     "visibleByTheUser": {},